 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts to help increase flight tracking all around the world.
 You can apply to host one of our receivers or easily build your own.

 In October, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of over 25,000 terrestrial receivers.
-In October, new receivers throughout the United States helped increase our low-level coverage there.
-New receivers in North Africa and South Asia have helped fill terrestrial coverage gaps and in South America, clusters of new receivers are adding coverage for both ADS-B and MLAT tracked flights.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like the United States, Iraq, Brazil, and Australia are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Greenland, Chile, and Japan are adding areas of coverage to our network.

 The October map

 Help Add ADS-B coverage

 We are always looking for new receiver hosts.
 Especially if you or someone you know lives in a remote location, please apply to host a receiver.
 All of our receiver hosts get a free Flightradar24 Business Subscription, which can be used on the web or within our mobile app.
 If you’re interested, please apply today.
 If you’d like more information about our application process, you can read more about it in our blog post.

 Use Your Own Hardware